PowerGridModel/.github/profile/README.md

 The data conversion package `power-grid-model-io` is available at [PyPI repository](https://pypi.org/project/power-grid-model-io/), with its [documentation](https://power-grid-model-io.readthedocs.io/).

 Want to join the discussion?
-Join our [discussion board](https://github.com/orgs/PowerGridModel/discussions).
+Look at our [discussion board](https://github.com/orgs/PowerGridModel/discussions)!

 ## Description